 The TJC Publications Collection consists of a variety of documents and communications produced by the college or its students.
 A listing of what the collection holds is being prepared and a detailed finding aid will be posted when completed.

 Tyler Junior College was established in 1926 and was housed in the Tyler High School until moving to its own campus in 1948.
-The Alcalde, the high school annual, became a combined yearbook for the 2 schools until 1934 when the college began publication of their own yearbook, the Apache.
+Initially, The Alcalde, the high school annual, became a combined yearbook for the two schools until 1934 when the college began publication of their own yearbook, the Apache.
 The Alcalde was not published in 1933, and the Apache was not published in 1940, 1943, 1944, or 1945.
 The Apache ceased publication in 1981.

 The Bell Tower: